kzzazzk/Flutter-BusMadStop/README.md

 - Access map with bus stop locations.
 - Consult bus stop information (ID, name, buses remaining time).
 - Madrid Bus Maps
-- Search for common routes in Madrid.
-- Filters by transport type.

 List the **technical** features of the app.
 You might include specific references to source code in your repo.
 For example: